Asmita72941/MealMingle/README.md

   # Redux Toolkit
     -- Install @reduxjs/tookit and react-redux
-    -- Build our store
+    -- Build a centralized Redux store
-    -- Connect our store to our app
+    -- Created a **cart slice** with:
-    -- Create a cart Slice to add items in the cart
+      -- 'addItem' action - add a food item to cart
-    -- Dispatch an action
+      -- 'clearCart' action - remove all items from cart -- Connected the Redux store to the app using 'Provider' -- Subscribed to cart state using 'useSelector'
+    -- Dispatched cart actions using 'useDispatch'